-There are no state or federally registered 'baticides' available for use against bats.
+There are no registered 'baticides' available for use against bats.
 Even if there were, one would still have to locate and close up entrance holes to prevent other bats from recolonizing the same area in a building.
 Like almost all other animal species, Iowa law protects bats.
 While homeowners are allowed to protect their property, repellents are largely ineffective, including those expensive "sonic" or "ultrasonic" devices and the relatively inexpensive mothballs.
 Thus, excluding bats from buildings is the only way to deal with them.
 Understanding some bat habits is the key to successful exclusion.

 Second, bats follow air currents.
 Any spaces--say, your attic and a bedroom--that have different temperatures and are connected by a crack or hole, automatically have airflow between them.
 Bats simply follow those air currents.
 Blocking those air currents is the key to successful bat exclusion.

 Finding the entrance can be a family affair.
 Take lawn chairs, your favorite drinks, and a flashlight and sit outside in your yard about sundown.
 Watch for emerging bats.
 Check the obvious places first: around the chimney, gable vents, or roof vents.
 Don't forget the not-so-obvious places also: under the eaves, behind the rain guttering, under torn shingles.
 All these are common entrance sites and indicate that some repair is in order.
 Some buildings have more than one entrance site.
 Any holes the size of your thumb or larger are enough for bats to find and exploit.

 For more detailed information on issues with bats around the home visit the detailed article on bats from the Prevention and Control of Wildlife Damage manual.